 Although Form T1135 is only an information return, it is extremely important that it is completed accurately.
-Not only are there severe penalties for failure to file this information return with the CRA, but the reassessment period for the tax return can now be extended by an additional three years if the T1135 return is filed late, incorrect or incomplete or if the taxpayer fails to report in their personal tax return, the income from a specified foreign property.
-If the reassessment period is extended by an additional three years, this means that the CRA will have six years from the date of your original Notice of Assessment to audit your return and reassess it.
+There are severe penalties for failure to file this information return with the CRA, and the reassessment period for the tax return can now be extended by an additional three years if the T1135 return is filed late, incorrect or incomplete or if the taxpayer fails to report in their personal tax return, the income from a specified foreign property.

-Since this information is not readily available to us during the preparation of your personal income tax return, we kindly ask that if you hold specified foreign properties at any time in 2016 with an aggregate cost of at least $100,000 that you provide us with the information.
-We recommend that you ask your broker for assistance.
+Since this information is not readily available to us during the preparation of your personal income tax return, we kindly ask that if you hold specified foreign properties at any time in 2017 with an aggregate cost of at least $100,000 that you provide us with the information.
+We recommend that you ask your investment advisor for assistance.

 - Your personal tax return will be prepared by accounting professionals and reviewed by full-time tax practitioners with CPA, CA designations and more than 5 years of full-time experience.

 - We will assess your filing positions with seasoned preparers and reviewers (home office, automotive expenses).

 - We analytically review your current year tax filing in comparison with the previous 5 years’ filings.

 - A Client Service Partner will final review your return.

 - We electronically deliver your personal tax return through our secure internet portal.

 - We guarantee the on-time filing of your personal tax return through the electronic transmission channel to the Canada Revenue Agency (CRA).